-- 9.1 We follow the DfE guidance KCSIE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.2 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly. - 9.3 We work closely with the police, children's social care and MCC LADO when a risk of harm is indicated - 9.4 The welfare of the child/ren is paramount when considering an allegation and before contacting the LADO we make careful enquiries to help determine facts and foundation to the allegation, aware of not jeopardizing any future police investigation - 9.5 We consider allegations that may meet the harms threshold and those allegations/concerns that do not, referred to as 'low level concerns'.
-These are outlined in our Low Level Concerns Policy - 9.6 The harms threshold indicates a person would pose a risk of harm if they have- - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children (including behavior that may have happened outside school/college, known as transferable risk)
+- 9.1 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.2 We work closely with the police, children's social care and MCC LADO when a risk of harm is indicated - 9.3 The welfare of the child/ren is paramount when considering an allegation and before contacting the LADO we make careful enquiries to help determine facts and foundation to the allegation, aware of not jeopardising any future police investigation - 9.4 We consider allegations that may meet the harms threshold and those allegations/concerns that do not, referred to as 'low level concerns'.
+These are outlined in our Low Level Concerns Policy - 9.5 The harms threshold indicates that a person would pose a risk of harm if they have- - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children (including behavior that may have happened outside school/college, known as transferable risk) - 9.6 Our Managing Allegations Policy details the processes and responses to reporting harm threshold cases and also managing their conclusions. - 9.7 Concerns that do not meet the harm threshold may include - Suspicions or nagging doubts about a member of staff

-- 9.7 Our Managing Allegations Policy details the processes and responses to reporting harm threshold cases and also managing their conclusion - 9.8 Concerns that do not meet the harm threshold may include - Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school/college - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes - 9.9 Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimizing the risk of abuse - 9.10 Although low level concerns may not meet the harm threshold, they are not insignificant. - 9.11 All low level concerns are reported to the headteacher/principal and may also be self-referred (KCSiE provides further clarity on processes-433-440) - 9.12 Our Low Level Concerns details the processes and conclusion of low level concerns and guidance about including information in references. - 9.13 All allegations made against a member of staff, including supply staff, volunteers, contractors or security staff working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made. - 9.14 We ensure that all staff are aware of how to raise a concern, including anonymously as a whistleblower.
-See whistleblowing policy.
-T:\Staff Read Doly\Policies\Whistleblowing Policy and appendices\Whistleblowing Policy sep 2019.doc - 9.15 Historic allegations will be referred to the police.
+- Complaints - Disclosures made by child, parent/carer or another adult within or outside of school/college - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes - 9.8 Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimising the risk of abuse - 9.9 Although low level concerns may not meet the harm threshold, they are not insignificant. - 9.10 All low level concerns are reported to the headteacher/principal and may also be self-referred (KCSiE provides further clarity on processes- 430-436) - 9.11 Our Low Level Concerns Policy details the processes and conclusion of low level concerns and guidance about including information in references. - 9.12 All allegations made against a member of staff, including supply staff, volunteers, contractors or security staff working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made. - 9.13 We ensure that all staff are aware of how to raise a concern, including anonymously as a whistleblower.
+See Whistleblowing Policy - 9.14 Historic allegations will be referred to the police.

-10. SAFETY ON & OFF SITE
+10.SAFETY ON & OFF SITE

-- 10.1 Our site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised. - 10.2 We have good up to date knowledge of our local area and any safeguarding risks to the wider community. - 10.3 All visitors, including visiting speakers, are subject to our safeguarding protocols while on site and will be supervised at all times, if no checks have been obtained.
+- 10.1 Our site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised. - 10.2 We have good up to date knowledge of our local area and any safeguarding risks to the wider community. - 10.3 All visitors, including visiting speakers, are subject to our safeguarding protocols while on site.
 We will undertake an assessment of the education value, age appropriateness and content of the visitors itinerary.